 We used the fifth generation ECMWF atmospheric reanalysis ERA5 (Hers-122 bach et al., 2019) as a database to track the low-pressure systems propagation 123 across the Atlantic Ocean during the 2013/2014 winter.
 We identified the 124 low-pressure systems from the atmospheric pressure at the sea level.
-First, at 125 each ERA5 output time instant the active low-pressure systems (that we can 126 classify as extra-tropical cyclones) were identified as those systems that have 127 a pressure value lower than 980 hPA and imposing a minimum distance of 5° 128 between different systems.
-Moreover, the evolution of system propagation in 129 time and space was made assuming a maximum velocity of 120 km/h (33.3) 130 m/s) of the low-pressure system.
+First, at 125 each ERA5 output time instant the active low-pressure systems (that we can 126 127 classify as extra-tropical cyclones) were identified as those systems that have a pressure value lower than 980 hPA and imposing a minimum distance of $5^{\circ}$ 128 between different systems.
+Moreover, the evolution of system propagation in 129 time and space was made assuming a maximum velocity of 120 km/h (33.3 130 m/s) of the low-pressure system.
 131

 This method led to the identification of a large number of low-pressure 132 systems whose life duration spanned from few hours up to several days for 133 the most persistent.
-To focus on the same events recognized at the buoy 134 locations, we looked for the active systems at the time arrival of the 14 135 energetic storms, in terms of H_s , recorded at the buoy 62163.
+To focus on the same events recognized at the buoy 134 locations, we looked for the active systems at the time arrival of the 14 135 energetic storms, in terms of $H_s$ , recorded at the buoy 62163.
 We named 136 these low-pressure systems with the same name of the storms they drove 137 at the buoy locations (S1, S2, etc.).
-Since an energetic low-pressure system 138 drove the H_s peak occurred in the last stage of storm S4 at buoy 62163, we 139 added this one (calling it S4B) to the sample constituted by the 14 systems 140 that were active at the beginning of the 14 storms.
-Once identified, the 141 propagation path of these 15 systems, responsible for the largest wave heights 142 in the winter 2013/2014, was tracked back from its generation in the Western Atlantic and forward to its dissolution in the Eastern Atlantic.
-Figure 3 shows the paths of the low-pressure systems highlighting the intense extra-tropical
+Since an energetic low-pressure system 138 drove the $H_s$ peak occurred in the last stage of storm S4 at buoy 62163, we 139 added this one (calling it S4B) to the sample constituted by the 14 systems 140 that were active at the beginning of the 14 storms.
+Once identified, the 141 propagation path of these 15 systems, responsible for the largest wave heights 142 in the winter 2013/2014, was tracked back from its generation in the Western the paths of the low-pressure systems highlighting the intense extra-tropical cyclones driving the five highest $H_s$ at the storm peak at buoy 62163.

-Figure 2: Time series of significant wave height H_s at the buoy locations.
+Figure 2: Time series of significant wave height $H_s$ at the buoy locations.
 Yellow rectangles extend over the storm duration.
-Grey dashed lines indicate the H_s thresholds $H{s,70}$ used for storm identification.
+Grey dashed lines indicate the $H_s$ thresholds $H{s,70}$ used for storm identification.